csiebler/azure-machine-learning-mlops-workshop/devops-deploy-pipeline-with-tests/README.md

     * Publish pipeline for model training
     * Run a test dataset through the pipeline using `pytest`
     * Publish the test results
+    * Add tested pipeline to a pipeline endpoint, so that the URL of the pipeline stays the same
 1. Select `Run` to save and run the pipeline.

 Lastly, navigate to the AML Studio UI and you should fine your pipeline under `Endpoints -> Pipeline Endpoints` (same as before).
 Once your pipeline finished, you can also investigate the test results.
 For this, goto the pipeline, select the run, and then select the `Tests` tab (next to the `Summary` tab).